 From the same album comes the track 'Goodman and Schwerner and Chaney'.
 This song concerns the murder in Mississippi of three civil rights workers by members of the Klu Klux Klan.
 The three disappeared one night in June 1964; their bodies were found six weeks later, buried in an earth dam.
-The black youth, James Chaney, had been gruesomely beaten then shot three times; his two white co-workers had been shot once each.
+The black youth, James Chaney, had been gruesomely beaten, then shot three times; his two white co-workers had been shot once each.
 After the Mississippi authorities showed indifference to the murders, US President Lyndon Johnson ordered FBI supremo J Edgar Hoover to (reluctantly) investigate.
 Eventually the facts began to emerge and 18 men, all KKK members, including the local Sheriff and Deputy Sheriff, were charged by the US Justice Department with conspiracy to deprive the three of their civil rights (the Mississippi authorities refused to prosecute for murder).

 'My Son, John' from the Outward Bound album is about a soldier returning to his home from war.
 The young man is deeply troubled and drawn in on himself, refusing to talk to his father about his experiences.
 The song became something of an anthem for the anti-war protest movement of the 1960s.

-He seems glad to be home, but I can't be sure.
+He seems glad to be home, but I can't be sure

-When I asked him what he'd seen and done,
+When I asked him what he'd seen and done

-He went up to his bedroom, and he closed the door.
+He went up to his bedroom, and he closed the door

 My son, John, John my son.

 A poignant reminder that death is never far from any soldier, anywhere and at any time, is found in the song 'Jimmy Newman' from the Tom Paxton 6 album.
 Here, two buddies share a tent at a medical evacuation airfield.
-It is early morning and preparations are under way to load the injured men onto transport aircraft to fly them home to the US.
+It is early morning and preparation are under way to load the injured men onto transport aircraft to fly them home to the US.
 One man is telling his buddy how great everything is: the sun is shining, there's coffee and breakfast waiting, the sound of engines warming up can be heard.
 His buddy, seemingly indifferent, just lies in the tent, asleep.
 For the last two verses, Tom's voice takes on an edge of panic:

 Get up, Jimmy Newman!
-They won't take my word,
+They won't take my word

 I said you sleep hard, but they're shaking their heads.